learn-co-curriculum/ruby-oo-complex-objects-introduction/README.md

-# Introduction to Building Complex Class Objects in Ruby
+# Introduction to Complex Objects

 As we covered previously, we use classes as blueprints for objects.
 These objects are the basic building blocks of Ruby code.
 We have introduced using